Kraaven/markdown-cv/src/content/02-experience.md

   #### Board Member

-• QS award-winning student-led research lab of 5 departments dedicated to working on latest technologies in their fields, including ML, Game and App Development, Extended Reality, Cryptography/Cyber-Security and IOT.
+QS award-winning student-led research lab of 5 departments dedicated to working on latest technologies in their fields, including ML, Game and App Development, Extended Reality, Cryptography/Cyber-Security and IOT.

-• Handled Management of Pausch Lab, taking interviews and handling events such as game-jams.
+  - Handled Management of Pausch Lab, taking interviews and handling events such as game-jams.

-  - Developed and deployed Transformers models for verification, integrating Time series models to solve real‑world problems,
-  - Optimized verification performance by 15% and speed by 25% through Signal Processing,
-  - Working with a team of like minded individuals.
+  - Participated in Events and contributed to Lab related Work

-  > _Python_ _Pytorch_
+  > _Management_

 - ##### Jan 2023 – Present